maguro27/UVIRT/README.md

 ```
 pip install -r requirements.txt
 ```
-***!!!
-Attention !!!*** <br>
-The above script is destructive.
-For instance, you already install the numpy 1.19.5 and the requirements.txt describe `numpy==1.16.4`.
-The numpy is downgraded from 1.19.5 to 1.16.4.
-Therefore, please manually install the each modules if you want to avoid the destruction.

 ## Dataset
 You can select the two types of downloading the preprocessed MPV dataset.